-When the world is going crazy about Redmi Note 3, Meizu tried to grab our attention with m3 Note launch and with its looks and big battery it had got our attention.
-This new smartphone is basically the successor to the m2 Note launched last year.
+When the world is going crazy about Redmi Note 3, Meizu tried to grab our attention with m3 Note launch and with its looks and a big battery it had got our attention.
+This new smartphone is basically the successor to the m2 Note launched last year

 Meizu has officially announced the Meizu M3 Note mid-ranger today at an event in Beijing, China.
 The phone has everything to make it a brighter star among its fans.